 If you have emotionally intelligent, kind, non-shaming, non-bullshitting friends who can act as mirrors for you and have bandwidth for your process, amazing.
 Lean on those people and treat the relationships like gold.
 You are in the 1% of most lucky humans in the world.

 If you do not have close friends/confidantes such as these in your life, I can’t recommend doing some form of talk based therapy (with a highly skilled coach or therapist that you have a good rapport with) highly enough.
-Obviously I’m super biased because I, personally, have benefitted from this practice so much.
-I have spent good chunks of the last 15 years, on and off, in benefitting from having a coach or therapist on speed dial… and the value that I have derived form this practice is literally immeasurable.
+Obviously I’m super biased because I, personally, have benefited from this practice so much.
+I have spent good chunks of the last 15 years, on and off, in benefiting from having a coach or therapist on speed dial… and the value that I have derived form this practice is literally immeasurable.

 If you want to come to know your shadow that much more deeply, I can’t recommend therapy highly enough.
 Especially if your therapist is actually someone who has walked the walk of looking deeply into their own mind and integrated their own shadow.
 You will know that they have done this work if they do not shy away from going into deeper themes in your sessions.
 Conversely, if they try to steer you away from talking about your sadness, grief, anger, hatred, envy, etc. during your early sessions, run.
 Run far away and never return.
 They’re a hack and deserve none of your time or money and you deserve someone who can actually hold space for the fullness of who you are.